 Best Places to Watch the Sunset in Norfolk

 Norfolk may not be the first place you think of for sunset-watching since it is on the east coast of England.
 Well, prepare to be pleasantly surprised because Norfolk boasts some of the most breathtaking sunset views over the water.
-And let’s not forget Norfolk’s claim to fame – those expansive big skies that seem to stretch on forever, giving the setting sun a huge canvas to paint.
+Don’t forget Norfolk’s expansive big skies that seem to stretch on forever, giving the setting sun a huge canvas to paint.

 Grab your sense of wonder as we journey through Norfolk’s premier sunset watching spots.